 Sandra Roberts (Ahn)

-Sandra Roberts (Ahn) is a parent of a student in Branksome Hall Canada.
+Sandra Roberts is a parent of a student in Branksome Hall Canada and a member of the Board of Governors of Branksome Hall Canada.
 With over 20 years of experience, she is a partner at PwC Canada LLP, leading the Public Sector practice for the Risk Assurance Services in Toronto.
 As an experienced professional with a diverse background, she understands organizations with a complex stakeholder structure and mix, and is able to remain sensitive to organizational design and behaviors and has assisted organizations in making improvement in governance, risk-based management practices and operations.
 She is a past member of the Board of Governors at Ontario College of Arts and Design (OCAD) Toronto, and currently serves as a Board member at the Food Banks Canada and Children's Aid Foundation.

 Jean Cloutier joined Fairfax in 1999 as Vice President and Chief Actuary, becoming Vice President, International Operations in 2009.
 From 1990-1999, he was Vice President Actuarial Services of Lombard Canada Limited, a Canadian property and casualty insurance company.
 From 1987 to 1990, Mr. Cloutier was an actuarial analyst at Hailfax insurance and from 1986 to 1987 he was an actuarial assistant at Dominion of Canada Insurance Company.
 Mr. Cloutier received his Bachelor's degree in actuarial sciences from Laval University.
 He is a fellow of the Casualty Actuarial Society and a member of the Canadian Institute of Actuaries.